xaviershay/blog/_posts/2014-10-18-san-francisco-voting-guide-2014.md

 ### Prop E: Sugary Drink Tax

-I am going to write a separate post in support of this proposition.
+I wrote a [separate post](san-franciso-soda-tax.html) in support of this proposition.
 Strongly in favour.

 *Vote: Yes.*